Yuriysteam/yuriysteam.github.io/_posts/2015-10-20-how-i-designed-slab-typeface.markdown

 Thank you for reading this first post.
 Please share my experience with others.
 If you have some comments, suggestions and tips you are welcome to tweet me at [@yuriysteam] (www.twitter.com/yuriysteam).

-*Because right now Iam on a 3ed week of this project, I will try to post the 2nd week a bit ahead to make the process live.
+*Because right now I am on a 3ed week of this project, I will try to post the 2nd week a bit ahead to make the process live.
 Expect to get new post every week between Thursday and Friday.*